4therealm/employee-tracker/README.md

 role?

 //we will match the department id with an existing one, and determine salary based on that departments salary range

+questions:
+## help understand the rest api interactions

+## using prepared statements

+## async await
+helping with the functions that communicate with the db, what should be an await the problem i am having is once i begin the query questions i am only able to answer one before the query sends. which is fine for departments, but for the other i then get an error

+### db class
+how should i incorporate classes into this? making a database class